aurule/rolldembones/README.md

 # Die Types

 Each die type encapsulates a specific set of dice rules that differ from rolling a normal, numeric die.
 This can mean setting new defaults for standard behaviors, adding or changing mechanics, and adding special options.
 Below are explanations of the built-in die types in Roll Dem Bones.

+## Plain

+This die type represents a basic numeric die.

 ## New World of Darkness (nwod)